 - Assuming probabilities of each of the scenarios taking place, we arrived at the final valuation of the company

-The client obtained a realistic assessment of the market value of the company, supported with financial projections and justifications for the same.
-UC formed the basis for the client to take decisions on how the investment should be dealt with in the future.
+The client obtained a realistic assessment of the market value of the company, supported by financial projections and justifications for the same.
+UC Strategy formed the basis for the client to take decisions on how the investment should be dealt with in the future.